sisl/NeRFSafetyValidation/README.md

 #### Custom Datasets

-For getting started with a custom scene/dataset, we recommend using the [BlenderNeRF](https://github.com/maximeraafat/BlenderNeRF) add-on to capture images from your Blender scene, saving those images in your workspace, and then running:
+For getting started with a custom scene/dataset, we recommend using the [BlenderNeRF](https://github.com/maximeraafat/BlenderNeRF) add-on.
+Alternatively, you should be able to run:

 ```bash
 python scripts/colmap2nerf.py --images ./path/to/images --run_colmap